GabrielReisR/website_grr/content/blog/2021-08-07-initial-network/index.Rmd

 ---
-title: "Estimating a psychometric network with qgraph"
+title: "Estimating a (simple) network with qgraph"
 subtitle: "Learn how to estimate a simple network with qgraph"
 excerpt: "Understand qgraph's simplicity in estimating networks."
 author: "Gabriel R. R."